 - Posters requesting people not to feed the seagulls are displayed in seaside towns and have been distributed to local food businesses

-- Advice is given to property owners on methods of protecting their own buildings
+- Advice is given to property owners on methods of protecting their own buildings and encouraging them to carry out egg replacement if possible.

 - East Devons’ seaside towns have their refuse collected earlier during the summer which successfully reduces littering caused by seagulls